ErpNetDocs/tech/modules/crm/sales/sales-concepts/determine-line-amount-in-sales-orders.md

 **[Line Amount]** = Round( **27 * 0.15472** * (1 - **0.19**) * (1 - **0.07**)) = Round(**1.08304**) = **1.08**.

 There are also other row amount types which meaning and calculation are different than those of amount saved in the field LineAmount.

-For more information see **[Amount To Pay](https://github.com/ErpNetDocs/tech/blob/master/modules/crm/sales/sales-concepts/amount-to-pay.md)**.
+For more information, see **[Amount To Pay](https://github.com/ErpNetDocs/tech/blob/master/modules/crm/sales/sales-concepts/amount-to-pay.md)**.